AdamR-Work/Readme-Gen/newreadme/README.md

 ## Description

-Creates a readme so you dont have to everytime.
+Displays cats toebeans based off of user input.

 <img src="demo.jpg">

 ## Usage

-Inquirer prompts you questions and based off of those questions it generates a readme
+When user clicks on the different toebeans of cats it displays the color and breed of cat.

 ## Installation